Classic & Modern Wine & Cuisine in the Rioja

 Finca La Emperatriz Winery Visit

 Finca La Emperatriz is a singular estate in the cool, western corner of Rioja, a sort of Riojan chateau.
 The property once belonged to the wife of Napoleon III, the last empress of France, from which it gets its name.
-Today it’s known for producing a handful of exceptional white and red Riojas exclusively from the plots surrounding the winery.
+Today it’s known for producing a pair of exceptional whites and a matching pair of reds exclusively from the plots surrounding the winery.
 Old vines, chalky soils, and the cooling influence of the nearby mountains make Finca La Emperatriz’s wines exceptionally elegant.
+The second wine red and white are superb value Riojas, while the first wines are deep and complex, built for long aging.

 Visit the property, including the chateau and the estate vineyards, before tasting Finca La Emperatriz’s finest wines.